re-ops/re-docs/setup/re-core.md

   </tbody>
   </table>

 ## Hypervisors

+Hypervisor configuration is located under the re-core section of re-ops.edn.

 ### AWS

-AWS configuration goes under the hypervisor/aws section in the [configuration](re-core.html/_configuration) file:
+AWS requires the following information under the re-conf/hypervisor/aws section in the configuration file:

 ```clojure
 {